javiergcas/me_staticfc/README.md

 Two ways in which this code might be useful:

 1) To reproduce results and figures in the manuscript.
-Please check information in the accompanying [wiki] (../../wiki) for details intrustions about how the code is organized and the order in which to run it.
+Please check information in the accompanying [wiki](../../wiki) for details intrustions about how the code is organized and the order in which to run it.

 2) To compute pBOLD on your own data.
 For this, you can use the standalone program [compute_pBOLD.py](./code/python/compute_pBOLD.py) contained in this repo.